-Proficiency in algebra and geometry is assumed.
-This course lays the conceptual groundwork for STEM majors.
-Students will experience a high-quality curriculum designed by the faculty at The University of Texas at Austin (UT Austin) and can earn up to three hours of college credit, with feedback and assessment provided by UT Austin course staff.
+This course lays the conceptual groundwork and builds scientific literacy for future courses in physics, mathematics, and computer science.
+Students will experience high-quality curriculum designed by the faculty at the University of Texas at Austin (UT Austin) and can earn up to three hours of college credit, with feedback and assessment provided by UT Austin course staff.

 How do quantum bits (qubits) differ from classical bits?
 Topics include binary data, classical light, vectors, polarization, and Malus's Law.

 Explore the connection between the invisible quantum world and classical observations.
 Topics include the Born rule, measurement bases, matrices, single-qubit gates, and wave-particle duality.

 Discover the "magic" that connects qubits and makes quantum computers so powerful.
 Topics include two-qubit gates, tensor operations, and Bell states.

 Design secure communication systems that are protected by the laws of quantum physics!
 Topics include cybersecurity, quantum cryptography, teleportation, and entanglement swapping.

 Program a real quantum computer!
 Topics include basic classical programming (in Python), quantum algorithms, and running programs on quantum hardware.

 UT Course Code: PHY 309L